Here-Nikhil/intellicode-navigator/README.md

 Admin access requires Clerk metadata `{"role": "admin"}` and DB `role = 'admin'`.

+---

 ## Architecture

-### Orchestration layer
+### Orchestration Layer

-When a message arrives, Disha classifies intent:
+Every incoming message is classified before touching an LLM:

-1. **Pure greeting** (no project content) — handled locally without calling an AI provider
+1. **Pure greeting** — answered locally, no API call made
-2. **Navigation** — sidebar/settings queries answered locally
+2. **Navigation query** — sidebar/settings questions answered locally
 3. **Prompt request** — routed directly to prompt generation
-4. **Ambiguous engineering decisions** — triggers the consensus engine (up to 3 models in parallel)
+4. **Trade-off / ambiguous decision** — triggers the consensus engine
-5. **Architecture / general** — routed to the user's configured model via the full Disha system prompt
+5. **Architecture / general** — routed to the user's configured model with the full Disha system prompt

-Greetings mixed with project content (e.g. "hi, I want to build a SaaS app") are correctly routed to the LLM — the greeting is never used as the sole signal.
+Mixed messages ("hi, I want to build a SaaS") are always routed to the LLM — the greeting is never used as the sole intent signal.

-### Quick reply options

-Disha can return structured `options` in its JSON response when it is genuinely presenting a choice to the user (e.g. "React or Vue?").
-These are stored in the `messages` table and rendered as quick reply buttons on the frontend.
-Options are never scraped from bullet points — they only appear when the LLM explicitly outputs them.

-### Consensus engine
+### Consensus Engine

-For trade-off questions ("X vs Y", "which should I use"), Disha queries up to three configured providers simultaneously, scores each response, clusters similar recommendations, and returns:
+For "X vs Y" questions, Disha queries up to 3 configured AI providers simultaneously, scores each response, clusters similar recommendations, and returns:

-- Per-model recommendation and confidence score
+- Per-model recommendation with confidence score
-- A winning recommendation with summary rationale
+- A winning recommendation with summarized rationale

-### Conversation summarization
+### Conversation Summarization

-After every 20 messages, conversation history is compressed into a structured project summary stored in the `projects` and `conversations` tables (overview, requirements, tech stack, decisions, open questions).
+After every 20 messages, conversation history is compressed into a structured project summary (overview, requirements, tech stack, decisions, open questions) stored in the `projects` and `conversations` tables.

-### API key encryption
+### API Key Encryption

-User API keys are encrypted with **AES-256-GCM** before storage.
-Keys are decrypted only at request time when calling provider APIs.
+User API keys are encrypted with AES-256-GCM before storage and decrypted only at request time.
 The master key never leaves the server environment.

-### System prompt

-Disha's personality and conversation flow are controlled by `backend/prompts/system_prompt.txt`.
-This file can be edited without redeploying — changes take effect on the next server restart.
+### Quick Reply Options

+Disha returns structured `options` in its JSON response when genuinely presenting a choice.
+These render as quick-reply buttons on the frontend — they are never scraped from bullet points.

+---

-## SSE streaming example
+## SSE Streaming

 ```javascript
 const source = new EventSource(